waikereru/waikereru.github.io/_pages/river.md

 - 2023: [Interferometric Synthetic Aperture Radar (InSAR) and field-based observations of rainfall-triggered landslides from the November 2021 storm, Gisborne/Tairawhiti, New Zealand](/assets/documents/InterferometricSyntheticApertureRadarObservations.pdf) - Cook, M., Brook, M., & Cave, M.
 - 2024: [The Spiral of Life: Regeneration, Rivers and Forests in Aotearoa New Zealand](/assets/documents/2024_The_Spiral_Of_Life.pdf) - Anne Salmond
 - 2024: [Problematising the Anthropocene: Geographic perspectives upon the riverscapes of Waimatā Catchment, Aotearoa New Zealand](/assets/documents/2024-ProblematisingTheAnthropocene.pdf) - Megan Thomas, Billie Lythberg, Dan Hikuroa, Gary Brierley
+- 2025: [Listening to Rivers: Sharing river stories from Aotearoa New Zealand in a European context](/assets/documents/ListeningToRivers2025.pdf) - Anne Salmond, Billie Lythberg, Dan Hikuroa and Gary Brierley

 ### Theses